Fergie-B/CI_PP1_AG/README.md

 ### Returning User
 #### User: Tony McGuiness, Builder, Age 27
-1. As a returning user of the website, I want to be able to register as a member quickly and easily.
+7. As a returning user of the website, I want to be able to register as a member quickly and easily.
-2. As a returning user of the website, I want to be able to view the class schedule so that I can plan which classes I expect to attend.
+8. As a returning user of the website, I want to be able to view the class schedule so that I can plan which classes I expect to attend.
-3. As a returning user of the website, I want to be able to view the class schedule to see if it aligns with my work hours.
+9. As a returning user of the website, I want to be able to view the class schedule to see if it aligns with my work hours.
-4. As a returning user of the website, I want to be able to contact the staff through various channels i.e. contact form or social
+10. As a returning user of the website, I want to be able to contact the staff through various channels i.e. contact form or social

 ### Site Owner
 #### User: Liam Kavanagh, Trainer and Manager at Apex Gym, Age 31
-1. As the site owner of the website, I want to be able to view the class schedule on my mobile easily to plan my working time better.
+11. As the site owner of the website, I want to be able to view the class schedule on my mobile easily to plan my working time better.
-2. As the site owner of the website, I want the members to feel comfortable training with our team by being able to access the information they need quickly
+12. As the site owner of the website, I want the members to feel comfortable training with our team by being able to access the information they need quickly
-3. As a site owner of the website, I want to be able to view the different types of membership succinctly and clearly to ensure I am offering my clients the right level of training.
+13. As a site owner of the website, I want to be able to view the different types of membership succinctly and clearly to ensure I am offering my clients the right level of training.
+14. As the site owner I want the user to be still able to find what they want if they make a mistake on the site

 ## Design